Swipe to see connections

 As a member of the mayor’s transition team, Politico reported that Pearson helped hire former NYPD commissioner Keechant Sewell, pitched the NYPD on hiring “armed civilians” for Adams in lieu of a police detail (something City Hall has denied), and may have helped hook up Bernard Adams’s controversial deputy commissioner appointment.
 Months after the Bernard appointment, Pearson was widely seen as taking increasing control of the NYPD from Sewell with the help of Deputy Mayor for Public Safety Philip Banks III before her resignation.

 Later the same day, witnesses told the CITY that Pearson attempted to enter a migrant shelter in a Touro University building in Manhattan without identifying himself, this time in search of fire code violations.
 When guards refused to let him in, Pearson allegedly cursed at them and grabbed a female security guard by the neck before pushing her into a table.
-When other shelter workers attempted to intervene and help their coworker, the scuffle bloomed into a full-on brawl, and two guards were arrested as a result.
+When other shelter workers attempted to intervene and help their coworker, the scuffle reportedly bloomed into a full-on brawl, and two guards were arrested as a result.
 The latter incident resulted in an ongoing inquiry by the City’s Department of Investigation, which declined a request for comment from Hell Gate on the investigation’s current status.

 “Let’s be clear, this is what happens when you are dealing with a crisis of this magnitude,” Adams said at a press conference a week after the incident—adding that over his 30-plus year relationship with Pearson, he’d never witnessed “a violent action” by him.